pingidentity/terraform-provider-pingdirectory/docs/resources/default_connection_handler.md

   - `http`: Specifies the trust manager provider that will be used to validate any certificates presented by HTTPS clients.
 - `use_correlation_id_header` (Boolean) If enabled, a correlation ID header will be added to outgoing HTTP responses.
 - `use_forwarded_headers` (Boolean) Indicates whether to use "Forwarded" and "X-Forwarded-*" request headers to override corresponding HTTP request information available during request processing.
+- `use_haproxy_proxy_protocol` (Boolean) Supported in PingDirectory product version 10.3.0.0+.
+Indicates whether client connections established to this connection handler will pass through a software proxy that uses the HAProxy PROXY protocol to preserve the original end address of the client system.
+The Directory Server supports versions 1 and 2 of the HAProxy PROXY protocol.
 - `use_ssl` (Boolean) When the `type` attribute is set to:
   - `jmx`: Indicates whether the JMX Connection Handler should use SSL.
   - `ldap`: Indicates whether the LDAP Connection Handler should use SSL.